wtLau/Aloha-Homepage/README.md

-# Aloha Project
+# Brian's Aloha Project

-This is my description
+This is my frist project at RED.

 ## what I learned

-- one
+- HTML
-- two
+- CSS
-- three
+- CSS3